stoimeng/packet-analysis-exercise/README.md

 - obfuscated version of the scripts generated in the corresponding sub-directory
 - specifying the various options from command line as well as documentation of the options through -h option

-TODO:
+### TODO
 - others / advanced

-Used tehnologies:
+### Used tehnologies
 - Python 2.7.3
 - Twisted 15.2.1
 - scapy 2.3.1
 - pyobfuscate (as a submodule)

-Knowns issues and limitations:
+### Knowns issues and limitations
+- GitHub considers files bigger than 50 MB bad practice and also it is not possible to have a file bigger than 100 MB, so the originally created file of size around 230 MB was split into multiple files, which can again be combined into single file
 - running the scripts on the originally generated file (combination of all capture.pcapX files) takes a lot of memory - this is probably due to scapy initial loading of the file which cannot be done lazily by default
 - obfuscation scripts can be run only from within the main solution directory (where the actual obfuscate.py is located)

+### Examples

-The command line options can be seen as follows:
+#### The command line options of the main solution

     $ python main.py -h
     usage: main.py [-h] -f CAPTURE_FILE [-d] [-p PORT] [-c COUNT] [-g IP [IP ...]]